martin3000/evohome/README.md

 0. Zones may incorrectly report OpenWindowMode (e.g. when Controller is set to HeatingOff).
 The hueristics will be improved in future releases.
 1. FIXED, option b): The controller, which doesn't have a `current_temperature` is implemented as a climate entity, and HA expects all climate entities to report a temperature.
 So you will see an empty temperature graph for this entity.
 A fix will require: a) changing HA (to accept a climate entity without a temperature (like a fan entity), or; b) changing the controller to a different entity class (but this may break some of the away mode integrations planned for the future).
 2. Away mode (as understood by HA), is not implemented as yet - however, you can use service calls to `climate.set_operation_mode` with the controller or zone entities to set Away mode (as understood by evohome).
 3. FIXED: The underlying api (evohomeclient2) has some issues (e.g. no provision to refresh OAuth tokens, that caused failure after 1 hour).
 A proper fix will require changes to evohomeclient2 (possibly causing the existing honeywell component to break).
+Now FIXED in both evohomeclient api, and in evohome custom component.
 4. FIXED (architecturally, but still a little messy): The code is currently messy, and architecturally unsatisfying (e.g. the controller updates the zones' private attributes directly).
-5. FIXED: No provision for DHW (yet).
+5. WIP: No provision for DHW (yet).
 This is in progress.
 6. WIP: No provision for schedules (yet).
 This is in progress.
 7. The `scan_interval` parameter defaults to 180 secs, and could be as low as 60 secs.
 This is OK as this code polls Honeywell servers only 1x (or 3x) per scan interval (+2 polls for v1 temperatures), or 60 per hour.
 This compares to the existing evohome implementation, which is at least one poll per zone per scan interval.
 I understand that up to 250 polls per hour is considered OK, YMMV.
 8. DHW is represented as a switch (with an operating mode) and a switch (for temp).
 Presently, there is no 'boiler' entity type in HA.